powerapi-ng/pyRAPL/README.md

 	foo()

-This will print in the console the recorded energy consumption of all the monitorable devices of the machine during the execution of function `foo`.
+This will print in the console the recorded energy consumption of all the CPU domains during the execution of function `foo`.

 ## Configure the decorator specifying the device to monitor